 Detox refers to a set of interventions used to manage the acute withdrawal process.16 Acute withdrawal from opioids can be extremely uncomfortable.
 It feels like a terrible flu with symptoms that include runny nose, fever, nausea, vomiting, and diarrhea.16 Medical detox programs utilize medications to alleviate symptoms, while staff monitor your condition and intervene if you show any signs of medical complications such as dehydration.16

 In professional detox programs, staff can also help you make the transition into another form of treatment for opioid addiction.16 For example, they may usher you into an inpatient program or help you make a seamless entry into outpatient therapy.

 At Desert Hope, American Addiction Centers’ Las Vegas drug treatment center, we offer a full continuum of care for opioid addiction that begins with medical detox and includes many treatment program options to meet your unique recovery needs.
 If your opioid use has begun to control your life, we can help.
-Call us to learn more about our detox and treatment programs today at .
+Call us to learn more about our detox and treatment programs, or learn how to start admissions today at .

 American Addiction Centers (AAC) is committed to delivering original, truthful, accurate, unbiased, and medically current information.
 We strive to create content that is clear, concise, and easy to understand.